sanjuthomas/kafka-connect-marklogic/README.md

 ## Looking for source connector?

 Please create an issue.
-I'll write that for you.
+I shall write that for you.

 ## How to contact the author?